dulce-delarosa/womentechmakersbcn/README.md

 # Your react progect in GitHub Pages

-This is the web template explained in the Women Techmakers BCN event.
+This is the web template explained in the Women Techmakers BCN talk.

 Our Tools: